libp2p/docs/content/concepts/protocols.md

 stream after protocol negotiation.
 Everything sent and received after the negotiation phase is then defined by the application protocol.

-The handler function invokes when an incoming stream is tagged with the registered protocol ID.
+The handler function is invoked when an incoming stream is received with the registered protocol ID.
 If you register a handler with a [match function](#matching-protocol-ids-and-versions), you can choose whether to accept non-exact string matches for protocol ids, for example, to match